Jonas Misiūnas: Persecution by NKVD

 Misiūnas was followed by NKVD agents since July 1944.
-His wife Ona-Vida Misiūnienė (née Krivickaitė) and their seven-year old twins Kęstutis and Rimgaudas were arrested on 5 January, 1945.
+His wife Ona-Vida Misiūnienė (née Krivickaitė) and their seven-year old twins Kęstutis and Rimgaudas were arrested on 5 January 1945.
 In prison, she gave birth to another son, Vytautas.
 She was released on 10 January while her three children were kept as hostages.
 NKVD hoped that she would persuade Misiūnas to surrender.
-She made contact with the partisans on 4 February, 1945 but was killed in a shootout in Pigonys and was secretly buried Čiobiškis.
+She made contact with the partisans on 4 February 1945 but was killed in a shootout in Pigonys and was secretly buried Čiobiškis.
 According to other sources, she was killed in March 1945 when NKVD discovered and attacked the headquarters of Misiūnas' men in Čiobiškis.
 The children remained as hostages until December 1945 when they were transferred to an orphanage in Čiobiškis and later in Kaliningrad.

 In spring 1946, Misiūnas established contacts with Juozas Markulis, an MGB agent.
 Misiūnas wanted that the military district would be commanded by an army officer.
-Markulis recommended Viktoras Pečiūras-Kapitonas Griežtas (agent Gediminas) who was made the official commander of the district on 16 July 1946.
-That way NKVD obtained lists of partisans and their liaisons.
+Markulis recommended Viktoras Pečiūras-Kapitonas Griežtas (agent Gediminas), who was made the official commander of the district on 16 July 1946.
+He posed himself as a representative of a non-existent "central committee", and promised to provide the partisans with fraudulent documents for them to live "legally", and as such demanded their signatures with pictures, as well as ordered them to put their weapons in special warehouses, only to be used in certain situations.
+He also ordered the underground press machines to be sent to the "center", from which a unified partisan newspaper would be published.
+The newspaper, entitled Vienybė (unity) propagated passive resistance rather than armed combat.
+Agent Gediminas also offered Misiūnas to travel abroad in the United Kingdom to study war strategy.
+This way the NKVD obtained lists of partisans, their liaisons and important locations.
 Pečiūras then invited Misiūnas to a meeting of partisan commanders in Vilnius.
 Misiūnas was arrested and imprisoned and later transported to the Butyrka prison in Moscow.
 It is believed that he was executed on 11 March 1947 though there is no documentary evidence to support the date.
 For several months after his arrest, the NKVD sent communications in the name of Misiūnas to the Didžioji Kova military district.